F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

 GCP Failover Event Diagram
 --------------------------

 This diagram shows a failover event with Cloud Failover implemented in Google Cloud.
 In the event of a failover, alias IPs are updated to point to the network interface of the active BIG-IP device.
 The forwarding rule targets matching a self IP address of the active BIG-IP device are associated with the network interface of the active BIG-IP device.
+Management NICs/VPC are not shown in this diagram.

 .. image:: ../images/gcp/gcp-failover-3nic-multiple-vs-animated.gif
-  :width: 800

 |

 .. _gcp-example: